 The Best Treatment Center’s Heroin Addiction Treatment Program

 The Best Treatment Center provides heroin addiction recovery programs for guests that have recently completed a heroin detox program.
 Recovery from heroin starts with medical treatment to comfortably and safely detox from heroin.
 It is important to have a medically supervised heroin detoxification process because it is one of the most uncomfortable drug detoxes, and 24/7 care is needed so an individual does not return to use.
 There are many traumatic aspects of detoxing.
 The PHP and IOP levels of care provided by The Best Treatment is important because in order to prevent relapse it is suggested a 60-90 day rehabilitation process is completed.
 We offer an individualized treatment program because it is essential to begin treating the root causes of drug use and addiction and everyone’s care is different.

 A heroin addiction treatment plan comes with a variety of therapy sessions including individual and group settings, education on the disease of addiction, mindfulness groups, trauma oriented, relapse prevention, aftercare programs and so much more.

-The Best Treatment Center is focused on supporting each and every client who comes into our care.
-We help clients during their recovery journey and always encourage their continuous growth, we feel the more supported our clients feel, the more courage they will have to continue in their battle against addiction.
+The Best Treatment Center is focused on supporting each and every guest who comes into our care.
+We help guests during their recovery journey and always encourage their continuous growth, we feel the more supported our guests feel, the more courage they will have to continue in their battle against addiction.